1006 Absence from Work

 -

 Eligible employees can accumulate up to a maximum of 360 hours of annual leave.
 Any annual leave in excess of 360 hours is placed in a forfeited status but may be restored in cases of illness or disability.
-Leave accrued beyond 360 hours is forfeited at the close of business on the last day of the month.
-(See Section F)
+Leave accrued beyond 360 hours is forfeited at the close of business on the last day of the month as outlined in Section F.

 Section D: Annual Leave Usage